-- 1. For the purpose of this Article, Article 83 Chapter VIII of Regulation (EU) 2016/679 shall apply mutatis mutandis to infringements of this Regulation. - 2.
-Infringements of the following provisions of this Regulation shall, in accordance with paragraph 1, be subject to administrative fines up to EUR 10 000 000, or in the case of an undertaking, up to 2 % of the total worldwide annual turnover of the preceding financial year, whichever is higher: - (a) the obligations of any legal or natural person who process electronic communications data pursuant to Article 8; - (b) the obligations of the provider of software enabling electronic communications, pursuant to Article 10;
+- Article 83 of Regulation (EU) 2016/679 shall apply mutatis mutandis to infringements of this Regulation. - 2.
+Infringements of the following provisions of this Regulation shall, in accordance with paragraph 1, be subject to administrative fines up to EUR 10 000 000, or in the case of an undertaking, up to 2 % of the total worldwide annual turnover of the preceding financial year, whichever is higher: - (a) the obligations of any legal or natural person who process electronic communications data pursuant to Article 8;

+(b)